 We often think that trauma is one single terrifying event.
 The way it is shown in movies is that sufferers of PTSD (post-traumatic stress disorder) have intense flashbacks and uncontrollable reactions.
 And few professionals - although that is changing - know how to properly diagnose trauma, so it is hard to get an official diagnosis.

-While it is true that symptoms of trauma can be the result of a catastrophic incident, they can also occur due to repeated stress.
-Many people are unaware that they are even carrying some form of trauma, which makes it difficult to understand why they are experiencing symptoms.
+While it is true that symptoms of trauma can be the result of a catastrophic incident, they can also occur due to persistant stress and pressure, loss and loneliness.

 In a nutshell: